0100101101011010/food/diary/_posts/2019-09-28-gbbo-bake-along-bread.md

 This is my favourite bake of the [season so far](/food/diary/jellies-great-british-bake-along-2019) (I know, it's only been three episodes).
 I'm sure my experience would be very different had I actually been on the show, with Paul Hollywood breathing down my neck, but I love making bread at home and burger buns seems to be such a simple, yet versatile challenge!

+Fun fact: this is the first time I've heard of hamburger buns referred to as "floury baps."
+UK people are so weird.

-I did not attempt the vegetarian patty included in the recipe, since I had a couple of vegan okara patties sitting in the fridge from last week.
-Kevin the enemy of all beans came over on Friday, and no way was I serving him black bean burgers, so
+I did not attempt the vegie burger included in the [recipe](https://thegreatbritishbakeoff.co.uk/recipes/all/paul-hollywoods-floury-baps-veggie-burgers/), since I had a couple of vegan okara patties sitting in the fridge from last week.
+Kevin the enemy of all beans came over on Friday, and no way was I serving him black bean burgers, so I also made a bunch of ground beef patties for him.

 After my disastrous results attempting the first challenge, [angel slices for Cake Week](/food/diary/gbbo-bake-along-cake), I was feeling a bit discouraged from spending so much time and ultimately failing.
 Luckily, this week's technical challenge was [fig rolls](https://thegreatbritishbakeoff.co.uk/recipes/all/paul-hollywoods-fig-rolls/), and even though I had never tried one before, they turned out to be a lot more simple to make.